 Even the Bible is focused on time of course.
 We have the creation account in Genesis describing six days of creation (will leave the duration of these days for the young and old-earth creationist to debate).
 The Bible was written in a largely agricultural society, so allusions to harvest seasons are frequently mentioned throughout.
 Even the New Testament writers wrote about the kairos, appointed a fitting time for events to happen, to emphasize matters of faith (2 Cor.
 6:2; Gal 6:9,10).

 We Christians see time as linear, meaning it has a beginning and is just keeping forwarding.
 God created time (Gen. 1:4-5).
 By His attributes, God is eternal, existing outside of time and space.
 However, because God exists outside of time, he doesn’t hesitate to intervene in creation.
-God is very much interested in communicating to his creation that exists within the confines of time.
+God is very much interested in communicating with his creation that exists within the confines of time.
 Hence, the incarnation of Jesus Christ, the eternal God becoming a man.

 God created humans with choice, but yet we operate in the sovereignty of God daily (Ps.
 139:7-12).
 God has foreknowledge, the awareness of the results of actions, but yet doesn’t interfere with us making our choices.
 This is a hard dilemma to grasp, human freedom and God’s sovereignty working compatibility together.
 Many have speculated over the centuries exactly how this occurs, but yet the dilemma is one usually wrought by emotional objections or attacks on God being all-powerful.
 All this in the context of time, one existing out of time vs. one enclosed by finiteness.